Top

 Before submitting a feature request, please check if it is already listed on the LifterLMS Road Map and Feature Voting trello board.

-You can use the browser’s find command (Ctrl + F or Cmd +F) to find a particular feature.
-Every feature card shows the number of votes and comments added to it.
+Every feature card shows the number of votes and number of comments added to it.

 What happens after a Feature Request is submitted?